Is Matthew 7:15-23 About Believers or False Prophets?

-“Not every one that saith unto me, Lord, Lord, shall enter into the kingdom of heaven; but he that doeth the will of my Father which is in heaven.
+“Beware of false prophets, which come to you in sheep’s clothing, but inwardly they are ravening wolves.
+Ye shall know them by their fruits.
+Do men gather grapes of thorns, or figs of thistles?
+Even so every good tree bringeth forth good fruit; but a corrupt tree bringeth forth evil fruit.
+A good tree cannot bring forth evil fruit, neither can a corrupt tree bring forth good fruit.
+Every tree that bringeth not forth good fruit is hewn down, and cast into the fire.
+Wherefore by their fruits ye shall know them..Not every one that saith unto me, Lord, Lord, shall enter into the kingdom of heaven; but he that doeth the will of my Father which is in heaven.
 Many will say to me in that day, Lord, Lord, have we not prophesied in thy name? and in thy name have cast out devils? and in thy name done many wonderful works?
 And then will I profess unto them, I never knew you: depart from me, ye that work iniquity.”
-(Matthew 7:21-23 KJV)
+(Matthew 7:15-23 KJV)

 Some are actually using these verses to state that a born again believer can lose Salvation.
 That is so very wrong when you look at all of Matthew 7 and the context.
-In Matthew 7 we see Jesus showing different roads people are believing to be saved and that only one road is the true way of salvation; BELIEF ON CHRIST FOR RIGHTEOUSNESS!
+Verse 15 is the context and this is all about false prophets and those believing their false teaching.
+This passage is not about born again believers.
+In Matthew 7 we see Jesus showing different roads people are believing to be saved and that only one road is the true way of salvation; BELIEF ON CHRIST FOR RIGHTEOUSNESS.

 Jesus talked about TWO ROADS people are on regarding their salvation.
 One is by works and deeds and the other is by trusting in the finished work of Christ, the foretold Messiah.
 He also talked about two gates which are the strait gate and the wide gate.
 Jesus said,